MiloTodt/CommandlineScheduler/README.md

 # Requirments
 Working Ruby install, working Lynx install.
 Lynx is installed by default on OSx and Linux

+If multiple sections of the same class are available, will display all possible schedules.

 # Usage
 ruby sfu.rb "macm 201" "cmpt 125" "ensc 150"